 There is no cure currently for UC, unless surgery is considered.
 However various medications can be used at various times to help manage symptoms.
 When in remission an aminosalicylate will often be prescribed to keep symptoms under control.
 During periods of flare up the prescription can be increased or steroids used.
 Steroids are very effective but care needs to be taken if using them over the long term, so the dose needs to be managed over time to the minimum needed to control symptoms.
 Aminosalicylates and steroids can be taken as tablets, suppositories or enemas.

 If neither of these are effective then immunosuppresants may be used to suppress the immune system.

 In very severe cases which can’t be brought under control in a hospital environment or which have a persistent and major detrimental impact on quality of life, surgery will be offered.
 This will involve the removal of the entire colon and either the rejoining of the small bowel (ileum) to the anus and the formation of an ileoanal pouch ( the most common procedure carried out ensuring that full continence is retained) or the joining of the small bowel to an opening in the abdominal wall (a stoma) through which waste will be collected into an ileostomy bag.

 Depending on the severity of the disease, the medicines outlined above will be very helpful in its management.
 Should surgery be required it can be very effective in tackling current and future symptoms.
-The National Association for Colitis and Crohn’s Disease, known as Colitis and Crohn’s UK provides support and information and CORE also provides a very useful booklet available online.
+The National Association for Colitis and Crohn’s Disease, known as Crohn’s and Colitis UK provides support and information.